 - HTML5 Mobile Browser for Mobile Client (optional)

-- Active Directory Domain Server for Active Directory and SharePoint integration (optional)
+- Active Directory Domain Server for Active Directory (optional)

 - Microsoft SharePoint for FileHold SharePoint Client (optional)